AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 A data row specifies a [flow](#flows) linking two [nodes](#nodes): their names are set in the `from` and `to` fields.
 You can also create a [dropoff](#dropoffs) by adding a row with `null` in the `to` field.

 On the chart, the width (?) of a flow depends on its `weight` value, and the height of a node depends on the total weight of incoming flows (?).
-Please keep in mind that you can connect any two nodes in any two different columns, which are not necessarily next to each other (?) – see the sample below.
+Please keep in mind that you can connect any two nodes in any two different columns (?), which are not necessarily next to each other (?) – see the sample below.

 **Note 1:** It is possible to add custom fields to your data - see the [Labels and Tooltips](#labels_and_tooltips) section of this article.